basho/basho_docs/source/languages/en/riak/dev/using/search.md

 results['docs'][0]['first_name_register'] # u'Joan'
 ```

-As expected, only our Joan Jett map has an item in its `interests` set
+As expected, only our Joan Jett map has one item in its `interests` set
 that starts with `loving`.

 #### Searching maps within maps